 - Early release, if granted, cannot exceed two weeks prior to the last day of the semester.
 Such time will not be counted as absences.

-Students who are participants in an Mid-State collaborative program with another technical college, where Mid-State is the primary owner of the program will be allowed to transfer credits from the designated collaborating college and have those transfer credits and grades posted to their Mid-State transcript for calculation into their program GPA.
-Students participating in such a program and completing all program requirements toward graduation will be listed as an Mid-State graduate.
+Students who are participants in a Mid-State collaborative program with another technical college, where Mid-State is the primary owner of the program, will be allowed to transfer credits from the designated collaborating college and have those transfer credits and grades posted to their Mid-State transcript for calculation into their program GPA.
+Students participating in such a program and completing all program requirements toward graduation will be listed as a Mid-State graduate.